 Also, men and boys need to wear a cup, regardless of the level of play.

 A goalie stick is different than what other players on the field use.
 It’s longer than the other players’ sticks — ranging from 40″ to 72″ in men’s styles and 35.5″ to 52″ in women’s, measured from the bottom of the rubber end to the top of the head.
 The head of the stick is also larger, making it easier to make saves.

 The stick length can vary at younger age groups.
 In boys’ lacrosse, 6U doesn’t usually play with a goalie.
 Goalies at the 8U level and 10U level can use sticks between 37″ and 54″.
 Girls lacrosse doesn’t use goalies at the 6U or 8U level.

 Arm protection is optional but recommended, especially for youth players.
-Arm guards should be fitted properly to the body so they cover the elbow and don’t hinder movement While rib protection isn’t a requirement in most leagues either, it’s a good idea to wear this for added protection.
+Arm guards should fit properly to the body so they cover the elbow and don’t hinder movement.
+While rib protection isn’t a requirement in most leagues either, it’s a good idea to wear this for added protection.

 There are several other optional forms of protection you can choose to wear: knee pads, elbow pads, protective shirts and arm sleeves.
 Wear what makes you feel comfortable and protected so you can compete at your best.

 You’ll need a good pair of cleats, too, to help keep your traction.
 High-top options can provide extra protection for your feet and ankles if you face any low shots.